sopra-fs24-group-42/client/readme_inProgress.md

 To build the app, run `npm run build` <br>

 ### Deployment
 Deployment to the Google App Engine happens automatically when pushed to main.
+You can also trigger deployment manually via gitHub Actions workflows.

 ### External dependencies